sumeetmathpati/cs-gate/_cd/semantic-analysis/attributes.md

 |b|id||
 |c|id||

-## Grammar

-- And the gramamr we have is:
+- and the gramamr we have is:

 {% highlight bf %}
 S->TL